mehedi432/laravel/docs/routing_views.md

 # Routing and Views in laravel
 ------------------------------
-Questions: How to make and manipulate routing and views?
+Questions: How to make and manipulate routing and views?<br/>
 Answer: After generating Laravel project we will get a bunch of directories and files under our generated project.
 Inside the 'routes' folder we will get a file named as 'web.php', inside of this file we can manipulate our routes and also able to add new routes.
 For making a route we have to write some codes as -
 ```php
     Route:get('/route', function(){